bohaoist/OxSocket/README.md

-# What is 0xSocket ?
+## What is 0xSocket ?
-A C++ object abstraction layer for TCP, UDP and UNIX Socket communications

-It makes Socket Communication and file aka. data transfer or just inter process/thread communication a bit more fun.
+A C++ object abstraction layer for TCP, UDP and UNIX Socket communications It makes Socket Communication and file aka. data transfer or interprocess or thread communication a bit more fun.

 ## Build the Library?